mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.VS2022/README.txt

 Build:
-You can build from the windows command line in windows: msbuild /p:Configuration=Release
+You can build from the windows command line in windows: msbuild

 In linux you can build only the C# projects
-To build the native libaries only: cd SalmonNative msbuild  /p:IncludePath="..\..\..\src\c\salmon\include"

-If you need to build the native libraries in linux use salmon-libs-gradle or salmon-libs-gcc sudo apt-get install -y dotnet-runtime-7.0 dotnet workload install wasm-tools-net7 dotnet workload restore dotnet msbuild -t:restore dotnet msbuild Salmon.Core
+If you need to build the native libraries in linux use salmon-libs-gradle or salmon-libs-gcc sudo apt-get install -y dotnet-runtime-8.0 dotnet workload install wasm-tools-net8 dotnet workload restore dotnet msbuild -t:restore dotnet msbuild Salmon.Core